-A look at the backstory of Hot Wheels and 7 other things we wanted to share this week.
+A Look at the History of Creepy Dolls and 7 other things we wanted to share this week.